pactflow/example-consumer-cypress/README.md

 ## Solution Proposal

-1. Create a cypress-pact plugin that natively maps over the `cy.requests` interface to create a seamless Cypress experience
+1. Create a `cypress-pact` plugin that natively maps over the `cy.server` and `cy.request` interfaces to create a seamless Cypress experience
 1. Support "compressing" of interactions in Pactflow, to reduce the problems created by having too many examples in each contract

-## Running the example

-- Clone the project

-### Local Installation

-- Run `yarn install` to install cypress and deps
-- View the `Makefile` for available commands
-  - `make test-gui` run cypress in GUI mode
-  - `make test` run cypress in command line mode

-Implementation notes/ideas

-* `cy.request` is likely an out-of-scope item here, albeit it probably is targeted at doing "pact-like" tests (e.g. their docs state "The intention of cy.request() is to be used for checking endpoints on an actual, running server without having to start the front end application.")

-* Should we care about Cypress requests, servers or routes, or just expose Pact as a first class thing?
-What ergonomics (if any) are gained from doing it

-I think `wait` ing and potentially `fixtures` could be a good argument for it: https://docs.cypress.io/guides/guides/network-requests.html#Waiting

-Not integrating this might increase flakiness into the system

-* Don't need to do requset assertions, because Pact will (https://docs.cypress.io/guides/guides/network-requests.html#Assertions)